forestgrape/coronavirus/economics.md

 ## Appendix

 ### Deleted off Topic Thoughts
-> Here was a short section about related but off topic thoughts on some aspects of group related *economic* fairness.
-I have deleted these since the focus of this page is on Covid-19 and to some extent on economics (this page) and considering aspects of fairness needs much more work - to take into consideration all view points and different experiences.
-I intend to republish the thoughts but more careful and better thought through in spring or summer 2021.
-The deleted drafts are still accessible through the github history function from early drafts to a slightly improved drafts.
+> Here was a short section about related but off topic thoughts on some aspects of group related *economic* fairness (economics and to some extent education was considered but *not* other topics).
+These are temporarily removed, since the focus of this page is on Covid-19 and economical systems on this page.
+Considering other points  needs more work to take into consideration all view points and different experiences.
+The deleted drafts are still accessible through the github history function from early drafts to a slightly improved drafts (github commits in late December 2020).
+There wasn't any negative feedback or so -in fact I get few feedback - at the end I was just unsure whether I formulated and thought carefully enough.
+I intend to republish the thoughts more carefully formulated and better thought through in spring or summer 2021.